B1.3 Estimate the number of objects in collections of up to 200 and verify their estimates by counting.

 Skill: Estimating the Number of Objects

 An understanding of the concept of quantity is essential for developing the ability to estimate, judge magnitude, and appreciate proportional relationships.
 Students develop their estimating skills by becoming aware of relationships between quantities (for example, Is this quantity closer to 10 or 20?) and by judging magnitude.
-For example, a student who estimates that there are 100 tokens in a set when there are really only 40 tokens has not developed a good sense of magnitude.
-However, someone who estimates that there are 50 tokens in a set has a better sense of magnitude.
-Therefore, students should be trained in the early grades to question the reasonableness of their estimations.
-Manipulatives (for example, ten frames) help them develop the skill of estimating, as it allows them to visualize quantities.
+For example, a student who estimates that there are 100 counters in a set when there are really only 40 counters has not developed a good sense of magnitude.
+However, someone who estimates that there are 50 counters in a set has a better sense of magnitude.
+Therefore, students should be encouraged in the early grades to think about the reasonableness of their estimations.
+Manipulatives (for example, ten frames) help them develop the skill of estimating, by supporting them in visualizing quantities.

-Source : Guide d’enseignement efficace des mathématiques de la 1re à la 3e année, p.
+Source: translated from Guide d’enseignement efficace des mathématiques de la 1re à la 3e année, Numération et sens du nombre, p.
 45.

 Estimation is a process by which visual and mental information is used to assess the magnitude of a quantity.
 Estimations are an important part of our daily communication because they give us approximate quantities.
-Estimations are used by the media (for example, nearly 200 people were at the rally) or by us in our interactions (for example, grocery shopping costs about $200 per week).
+For example, estimations are used by the media (for example, nearly 200 people were at the rally) and in everyday situations (for example, grocery shopping costs about $200 per week).

-As with the teaching of mathematical concepts in general, estimation should be used in a problem-solving context.
-In order to develop students' understanding of the concept of estimating a quantity, it is even better to present them with problems in which only the estimation is being sought (for example, About how many pages of the dictionary do I have to read to get through the definitions of 100 words?)
+As with the teaching of mathematical concepts in general, estimation skills should be developed in a problem-solving context.
+In order to develop an understanding of estimating a quantity, it is even better to present problems in which only the estimation is sought (for example, Approximately how many pages of the dictionary do I have to read to get through 100 words?)
 Sometimes it may be valuable to compare estimations to the exact quantity to examine the effectiveness of estimation strategies and the accuracy of estimations.
 However, this should not be done routinely, or students will not see the relevance of the estimations, since the answer sought seems to have to be the exact quantity.

 Students often believe that an estimation is a guess or that only one estimation can be considered acceptable, when what matters in the estimation is the magnitude, not the number.
 A good estimation is a number that roughly defines the quantity being estimated.
 Certainly, however, efficiency in estimating demonstrates a good sense of number.
 There are no set rules for how to do this and no set goal: the context of each problem and the size of the numbers will determine the acceptable degree of accuracy.
 An estimation, for example, of about 60 blocks or about 40 blocks is very acceptable when the actual quantity of blocks is 50, whereas an estimation of about 200 would be the result of guesswork or an inefficient strategy.
 On the other hand, if the actual quantity is 175 blocks, estimations of about 150 or 200 become acceptable, since the difference between the estimation and the exact quantity is negligible given the size of the actual quantity.